-SIB (OR CLAN), III, organized community but with an undifferentiated qualifica-tion; kinship in it is usually unilateral; maternal or paternal; it is not patriarchal maternal or paternal; it is not patriarchal or matriarchal; patrilinear sibs are called gentes among the Romans, 353; Lowie's error, 354 [cf. s.v.
-Lowie] common descent is a fiction; the sib or clan is not found at the lowest level of primitive cultures, but the conjugal family and kinship community are found, 354; sibs are often years before the conjugative with often very large; they cannot exist without comprising a considerable part of the natural kinship; members must be born in the sib; there is sometimes adoption; the sib is dominated by the family mind; once a sibmate always a sibmate; the rule of clan-exogamy: sibmates must not marry with each other; such a marriage is incest, 355; the sib is a peace relationship between sibmates; it executes the ven-detta; this testifies to the presence of a political structure interwoven in the sib; the sib-chieftain leads ritual and is a magician; the sib encloses a business organization in agriculture or in hunting; totemistic clans are centres of mana belief, etc., 356; the leading structure in the sib is the family bond; what structures are combined in it depends on societal conditions; clans are extremely changeable units; common descent is a fiction,
+SIB (OR CLAN), III, organized community but with an undifferentiated qualification; kinship in it is usually unilateral; maternal or paternal; it is not patriarchal or matriarchal; patrilinear sibs are called gentes among the Romans, 353; Lowie's error, 354 [cf. s.v.
+Lowie] common des-cent is a fiction; the sib or clan is not found at the lowest level of primitive cultures, but the conjugal family and kinship community are found, 354; sibs are often very large; they cannot exist without comprising a considerable part of the natural kinship; members must be born in the sib; there is sometimes adoption; the sib is dominated by the family mind; once a sibmate always a sibmate; the rule of clan-exogamy: sibmates must not marry with each other; such a marriage is incest, 355; the sib is a peace relationship between sibmates; it executes the vendetta; this testifies to the presence of a political structure interwoven in the sib; the sib-chieftain leads ritual and is a magician; the sib encloses a business organization in agriculture or in hunting; totemistic clans are centres of mana belief, etc., 356; the leading structure in the sib is the family bond; what structures are combined in it depends on societal conditions; clans are extremely changeable units; common descent is a fiction,

-357; sibs have a leading structural principle, not a leading function; its collective responsibility in case of a blood-guilt; the leading structural principle is the unilateral family bond, 358; this is a parallel to the relation between foster parents and their foster child; adoption of a child incorporates it into either the father's or the mother's clan; the fiction of common descent proves the supra-ar-bitrary nature of the clan's structural principle; its foundation is a power organization, 359; sibs are not economically founded; their foundation is a power organization uniting the power of the sword, that of faith, economic power, etc. in an undifferentiated total structure, 360.
+357: sibs have a leading structural principle, not a leading function; its collective responsibility in case of a bloodguilt; the leading structural principle is the unilateral family bond, 358; this is a parallel to the relation between foster parents and their foster child; adoption of a child incorporates it into either the father's or the mother's clan; the fiction of common descent proves the supra-arbitrary nature of the clan's structural principle; its foundation is a power organization, 359; sibs are not economically founded; their foundation is a power organization uniting the power of the sword, that of faith, economic power, etc. in an undifferentiated total structure, 360.

-SIDGWICK, N. V., III, The Electronic Theory of Valence, 700.
+SIDGWICK, N. V., III,

+The Electronic Theory of Valence, 700.

-Sievers, E., II, modern phonology, 224.
+SIEVERS, E., II, modern phonology, 224.